 Staying peaceful does not dim my passion or enthusiasm or distance me from things that are hard or challenging.
 In fact, the view from a more peaceful state creates greater clarity and courage.
 When I choose a more peaceful state, I’m taking myself off the emotional roller-coaster of reactivity.
-Take the practical advice from a wise and worldly monk, Thich Nhat Hahn, “Every day brings a choice to practice peace or practice stress.
+Take the practical advice from the great Buddhist monk and teacher, Thich Nhat Hahn, “Every day brings a choice to practice peace or practice stress.

 It’s your choice.
 Here are 10 things that help me:

 Finally the question becomes how much do you want peace?
 Imagine organizing your life around peace instead of fitting peace into a time slot amidst the chaos and rush.
 Michael Singer, author of the wonderful book, The Unthethered Soul, reminds us, “Realize that you are in there.
 You must first come to realize that you are in there.
 From deep inside, you are experiencing the world.
 You are experiencing your physical body, your thoughts and your emotions.
 You are conscious and you are experiencing what it is like to be human.”